 Teaching staff continued their professional development participating in many online courses through NESA to maintain their teaching accreditation.
 Most of the courses through NESA centered on the delivery of the school curriculum and assessment practices.
 One educator is studying for the Bachelor of Early Childhood Education.
-Annual expenditure on professional learning for 2022 was only \$2500; due to only online courses being available.
+The annual expenditure on professional learning for 2024 was \$6500; due to staff attending conferences.
 Staff attended fortnightly staff meetings to discuss Pastoral Care, Work Health and Safety, administration necessities, and curriculum and policy development.